Languages in Zimbabwe – Why I love my Zimbabwe Accent

 It was only by 1400 AD that England started to write its documents officially in English.
 Before that, in the mid ages, Anglo-Saxon was the main language.

 The point I am driving home is that dialects are not static but always evolve with time.
-The old English is extremely difficult to understand.
-So there is no shame in speaking English in Zimbabwean accent.
+Old English is extremely difficult to understand.
+So there is no shame in speaking English in a Zimbabwean accent.

 Zimbabweans would have developed their own English dialect like people in other English-speaking countries.
 I can testify that I grew up thinking that speaking in my Zimbabwean English accent was something we could not celebrate.